FSEmbedded/releases-fus/README.md

 ### 2. New bootloader U-Boot 2024.04

  The U-Boot is now based on 2024.04.
- Add support for A/B Update, OP-TEE to the U-Boot.
+ Add support for Secure-Boot,  A/B Update, OP-TEE to the U-Boot.

-### 3. New Yocto version 5.0.11 Scarthgap
+### 3. New Yocto version 5.0.13 Scarthgap

- Updating poky to Version 5.0.11 Scarthgap.
+ Updating poky to Version 5.0.13 Scarthgap.
  Updating other layers to their latest commits.

  The meta-fus layer in now split into meta-fus-bsp and meta-fus-sdk.